dsacl3-2020/dsacl3-2020.github.io/index.md

 **The information in this course page is likely to change.**

-n particular, there are still uncertainties about the mode of lectures.

 ## Introduction

 This is the web page of the course
-*Data Structures and Algorithms for Computational Lingustics III, WS 2020-2021* taught at the
+*Data Structures and Algorithms for Computational Linguistics III, WS 2020-2021* taught at the
 [Department of Computational Linguistics](http://www.sfs.uni-tuebingen.de/ascl.html), [University of Tübingen](https://uni-tuebingen.de/).